 Although your family or employer will be the one to sign and submit the initial petition, there's nothing to stop them from asking you to pay or reimburse them for these fees.
 If you have to pay, how much USCIS will charge can be found on the Forms page of the agency's website.
 For example, family petitioners file Form I-130; self-petitioners under the Violence Against Women Act (VAWA) and other special immigrant programs file Form I-360; fiancé visa petitioners file Form I-129F; and employers file Form I-140.

 If you will be applying for a green card through a job offer, your employer will have already had to pay various fees even before the I-140, to obtain what's known as PERM labor certification.
 You, the intending immigrant, can't be asked to pay those.
-It's illegal for employers to make you pay for any part of the labor certification process (including attorney fees for that), so don't do it.
+It's illegal for employers to make you pay for any part of the labor certification process (including attorney fees), so don't do it.
 You can't agree to reimburse your employer for labor certification costs later, either.

 After the initial petition is approved by USCIS, the next step is for your file to be transferred to the National Visa Center (NVC).
 If you're applying for an "immigrant visa," the NVC will send you an immigrant visa application fee invoice, and, if you are required to submit an affidavit of support that will be processed in the U.S., a fee invoice for that too.
-That fee was, in 2023, $120; but that amount covers an entire family immigrating together.
+That fee was, in early 2024, $120; but that amount covers an entire family immigrating together.

 If applying for a green card as the fiancé of a U.S. citizen (or by using a K-3 visa for spouses of a U.S. citizen, though the K-3 visa is virtually obsolete), you don't pay the USCIS immigrant fee.
 Instead, you will need to apply for adjustment of status after you are in the United States.
 See How Much It Costs to Get a Green Card by Adjustment of Status for details.